openebs-archive/openebs-docs/docs/upgrade.md

 - sets up the prerequisites for volume monitoring
 - creates a new OpenEBS storage-class called openebs-standard with vol-size=5G, storage-replica-count=2, storagepool=default, and monitoring=True

-You can used the above storage-class template to create new ones with desired properties.
+You can use the above storage-class template to create new ones with desired properties.

 4. Create the OpenEBS Monitoring deployments (Prometheus and Grafana).

 This is an optional step which is useful if you need to track storage metrics on your OpenEBS volume.
 OpenEBS recommends using the monitoring framework to track your OpenEBS volume metrics.

-5. Update OpenEBS volume (controller and replica) deployments by obtaining the name of the OpenEBS Persistent Volume (PV) that must be updated using the `kubectl get pv` command.
+5. Update OpenEBS volume (controller and replica) deployments by obtaining the name of the OpenEBS Persistent Volume (PV) that must be updated.

 ```
 test@Master:~$ kubectl get pv